 Signatories to the IAF MLA

-The IAF MLA has been structured to build on existing and developing regional MLA/MRAs established around the world.
-Therefore, IAF has formally recognised the MLA/MRA programs of five Regional Accreditation Groups (RAGs):
+The IAF MLA has been structured to build on existing and developing regional MLAs established around the world.
+As of 2022, IAF had formally recognised the MLA programs of five RAGs:

 - European co-operation for Accreditation (EA)

 - Asia Pacific Accreditation Cooperation Incorporated (APAC)